carlosp420/PyPhyloGenomics/doc/index.rst

 Introduction
 ============

-``pyphylogenomics`` is a Python toolkit for developing phylogenomic markers in novel species for  Next Generation sequence data.
+**PyPhyloGenomics** is a Python toolkit for developing phylogenomic markers in novel species for  Next Generation sequence data.

 It includes tools for: